 The objective of the strategy is to grow a portfolios of stocks value year on year regardless of movements in the wider market.
-The key plank of this strategy is to maximise gains and keep capital safe.
+The key plank of this strategy is not just to maximise gains and keep capital safe but to show members how to achieve that through our complete education process that culminates in a live trading process (Stockradar Trading Centre) using our methods.
 Stock selection for our trading models is determined by a consistent and systematic method, based on an algorithm I have developed, the Trend Intensity Indicator, to identify up-trending stocks.
 It combines the price trend, volume, moving averages, and momentum price indicators to identify stocks in the early stages of a new uptrend.
 The Trend Intensity Indicator rates a stock between +10 and -10.
 Stockradar’s main page the Trading Centre, identifies all qualified trending stocks each with the own Trend Intensity Rating.

-All signals are triggered by Fridays weekly close and benchmarked against Mondays opening prices
+All signals, both entries and exits, are triggered by Fridays weekly close and benchmarked against Mondays opening prices

 A simple money management process that effectively cuts out the big losses and leverages stock trends.